nextcloud/documentation/admin_manual/configuration/configuration_users.rst

 User Management
 ===============

-ownCloud administrators can easily manage users via web interface.
-To go into user management page, click your username on web interface and select *Users*.
+ownCloud administrators can easily manage users via the web interface.
+To go into user management page, click your username on the web interface and select *Users*.
 A page similar to the image below will be shown:

 .. figure:: ../images/oc_admin_user_manage.png